 MOTEs are the smallest electrophysiological sensor of its kind, and we are currently testing the MOTEs in vivo in mouse animal models.
 As we accumulate more data on our ongoing in vivo efforts, we plan to improve fabrication processes as well as surgical procedures for inserting the MOTEs into the mouse cortex.
-Moreover, we are aiming to design MOTEs for electrochemical applications.
+We also presented preliminary results for electrochemical measurements, and we plan to combine the sensors with micro-robots.